 XING is a solid choice for DACH-based professionals who want to maintain a local professional network and be visible to German-speaking recruiters.
 Its integration with kununu provides useful employer insights, and its recruiter messaging can surface opportunities passively.

-However, for tech professionals who want to take an active, efficient approach to their job search, MisuJob offers clear advantages.
-AI-powered matching finds roles that align with your specific technical skills.
+However, for professionals who want to take an active, efficient approach to their job search, MisuJob offers clear advantages.
+AI-powered matching finds roles that align with your specific skills across all industries.
 Multi-platform aggregation ensures you see jobs from across the market, including startups and international companies that never post on XING.
-And auto-apply keeps you in the running for well-matched roles without the manual effort.
+And smart matching keeps you informed about well-matched roles without the manual effort of searching every job board yourself.